 The Company continues to work closely with its financial advisor, Canaccord, to evaluate ongoing interest from global strategic partners that seek to accelerate the Rose Lithium-Tantalum project to production.
-Discussions with multiple potential partners are advancing and our goal is to finalize a transaction in order to finance and start construction of the project.
-Progress is being made on delivering commitments totaling \$341 million for a financing package to fund construction.
+Discussions with potential partners are advancing and our goal is to finalize a transaction by the end of the fiscal year.